-NHS Scotland and Wales do not havespecific data opt-out forms.
+NHS Wales does not have specific data opt-out forms.

 The data withdrawal request will be applicable if the request is received before the routine data for that individual woman has been transferred to the Trusted Research Environment (TRE) from the national routine data sources.
 Once the routine data has been received and processed, data will be anonymised and therefore it will not be possible to withdraw the data from the analysis.